 Once you have a great team, you will need to earn their respect and trust now that you have sold your vision to them.
 To earn their respect and trust, you will need to find ways to generate business for the company.
 Be ready to be at the forefront knocking on doors and getting your hands dirty to get business drumming for your company.
 This will eventually give you a lot of customers and profits will be rolling in consistently.

 Beta testing your product early is risky but worth it Beta testing can involve sending the product to beta test sites outside the company for real-world exposure or offering the product for a free trial download over the Internet.
 Many entrepreneurs make the mistake of waiting until their product is perfect before allowing potential customers to use it.
 Risking failure is always scary but worth the risk if lessons can be learned.

-In conclusion, it is very important not to allow fear or the lack of money prevent you from starting your own company.
-If you are creative, hardworking and learn how to differentiate yourself from your competitors, it is possible to start without any money and great a successful company that generates a lot of money.
+In conclusion, dot not allow fear or the lack of money prevent you from starting your own company.
+If you are creative, hardworking and learn how to differentiate yourself from your competitors, it is possible to start without any money and create a successful company that generates a lot of money.